-In 2007, the SMIS members have conducted, or participated to, the following actions in the research community:
+In 2008, the SMIS members have conducted, or participated to, the following actions in the research community:

-- Philippe Pucheral - Area Editor of the Information Systems international journal. - Member of the Scientific Board of the SeSur program (Sécurité et Sûreté Informatique) launched by the French National Research Agency (ANR). - Scientific evaluation for the Netherlands Organisation for Scientific Research (NWO). - PC member of DEXA'07, IDAR'07. - Member of the BDA Board (Bases de Données Avancées). - Member of the Laboratory council of the PRiSM Lab (Univ.
-Versailles CNRS). - Member of the commission de spécialistes 27th section (recruiting committee) of the University of Cergy and Ecole Normale Supérieure (ENS Cachan antenne de Bretagne). - Referee for the HDR (Habilitation à Diriger des Recherches) of P. Molli (Univ.
-Nancy 1) and of the PhD thesis of V. Martins (Univ.
-Nantes) and jury member of the PhD thesis of A. Arion (Univ.
-Paris 11). - Luc Bouganim
+- Philippe Pucheral - Area Editor of the Information Systems international journal. - Member of the Scientific Board of the ARPEGE program (from Embedded Sytems to Large Infrastructure) launched by the French National Research Agency (ANR). - PC member of MDM'08, DEXA'08, DS2ME'08, UbiMob'08, BDA'08. - Member of the BDA Board (Bases de Données Avancées). - Member of the commission de spécialistes 27th section (recruiting committee) of Ecole Normale Supérieure (ENS Cachan antenne de Bretagne). - Referee for the HDR (Habilitation à Diriger des Recherches) of N. Cuppens (ENST-B) and E. Pacitti (Univ.
+Nantes) and of the PhD thesis of R. Thion (INSA Lyon). - Luc Bouganim - PC member of CIKM'08, MDM'08, SIGMOD'08 Demo - Nicolas Anciaux - PC member of ICDE08, SIGMOD08, EDBT08 demo. - Member of the Editorial Board of TSI Journal (Technique et Science Informatiques).